 Many Australians are not aware that their superannuation fund often provides them with certain levels of insurance should they be injured or become ill and unable to work.
 People who suffer injury or illness (for example cancer, a stroke or multiple sclerosis) will often experience significant financial hardship (on top of their injury) because they are no longer able to work in meaningful paid employment.

-Andersons works together with law firm Berrill and Watson, experts in securing entitlements to lump sum insurance payments from superannuation funds.
-If you’d like to investigate your entitlement to any insurance components from your superannuation fund or you’re having difficulty with a claim you’ve commenced, talk to us about your options.
+If you would like to investigate your entitlement to any insurance components from your superannuation fund or you’re having difficulty with a claim you’ve commenced, talk to us about your options.

 If you stop work due to illness or injury you may be able to get a large lump sum payment for Total and Permanent Disablement (TPD) from your superannuation fund or its insurer.